 - The new online system requires an e-signature and an institutional e-mail address.

-Pre-prepared forms are available on the Ministry of Labour website.
-Both Arabic and Turkish templates are available; however, the parties are free to use any contracts in line with Turkish labour law.
+Pre-prepared forms are available on the Ministry of Labor website.
+Both Arabic and Turkish templates are available; however, the parties are free to use any contracts in line with Turkish labor law.

 Work permits for self-employment

 If you are self-employed or would like to be self-employed, you need to have a legal enterprise in Turkey that is established and registered according to the Turkish Commercial Code.
 There are many types of enterprises in Turkey.

 You can set up your own business, such as a shop, in Turkey just like any other foreigner.
 In that case your work place also has to be registered in accordance with the Turkish regulations.
 Support from UNHCR is available to help you register your business.

 Once you have registered your business officially in Turkey, you can apply for a work permit yourself.
 Counselling is available from UNHCR partners on the work permit application process, setting up your own business as well as entrepreneurship programmes.
 Please contact UNHCR’s partner organizations below for further details.

 If you would like to work as a seasonal agricultural worker or in jobs related to animal rearing, there is an exemption possibility.
 You need to apply at the Provincial Directorate of İŞKUR in your place of registration and state that you will be working seasonally in an agricultural or animal-rearing job.
 You will be granted the exemption document and therefore will be working formally in Turkey.
 You can access health services with the exemption document.
 You can also pay for your own Social Security Premium on a voluntary basis towards retirement.